unicode-org/uli-docs/wordcount.md

 Introduction
 ---

+One of the challenges of translation interoperability is objectively measuring the difficulty of a particular translation workload.
+A common metric used is the word count.
+However, methods for counting words vary across different systems and languages.

+Some examples will suffice.
+First, Thai is written without space characters between words, as is Japanese and Chinese.
+Should numbers be included or not included?
+Are Mongolian suffixes considered a separate word or not?

+There are existing standards relating to word segmentation such as [UAX29](http://www.unicode.org/reports/tr29), as well as existing standards which relate to word count specifically, [GMX-V](http://www.unicode.org/uli/pas/gmx-v/).

-The purpose of this document is to discuss techniques for accurate and consistent word count, particularly for translation interchange purposes.
+The purpose of this document is to collect requirements and discuss techniques for accurate and consistent word count, particularly for translation interchange purposes.

 References
 ---

+* [UAX29](http://www.unicode.org/reports/tr29) Unicode Standard Annex #29: Unicode Text Segmentation

+* [GMX-V](http://www.unicode.org/uli/pas/gmx-v/) Global Information Management Metrics Volume (GMX-V) 1.0 Specification

 Modifications
 ---